Alabang–Zapote Road: Route description

 The road begins at the junction of Manila South Road (National Highway), Montillano Street, East Service Road, and South Luzon Expressway's Alabang Exit in Alabang, Muntinlupa, below the Alabang Viaduct and Skyway Extension.
 A spur carrying southbound traffic also branches the highway to the front of Starmall Alabang at Manila South Road.
 It then crosses into Filinvest City, Barangay Cupang, and Barangay Ayala Alabang.
 In Filinvest City, the road is interrupted due to realignment brought out by its development.
 The gap is filled by a segment of Bridgeway Avenue between West Service Road and Spectrum Midway before resuming as short frontage roads parallel to Skyway's South Station Exit ramp.

 West of Investment Drive (the northern extension of Daang Hari Road) at Madrigal Business Park, it enters Las Piñas and goes past the commercial and residential areas of the city.
-It then crosses the Zapote River and enters the province of Cavite at Bacoor, where the road ends at the Bacoor Interchange of Coastal Road (CAVITEX).
-Electric power sub-transmission lines by Meralco, placed on tall roadside posts, also shared by distribution lines, line almost the whole length of the road from Zapote in Las Piñas to Alabang in Muntinlupa.
+Near its western terminus, the road passes over the intersection with P. Diego Cera Avenue (Quirino Avenue) and crosses the Zapote River into Bacoor, Cavite, via the Alabang–Zapote Flyover.
+Below the flyover, surface-level traffic crosses the river via the parallel Zapote Bridges—Zapote Bridge 2 (also known as Zapote–Alabang (Tertiary Road)) and Zapote Bridge 3 (also known as Zapote–Alabang Access Road)).
+Upon descending in Bacoor, the highway (N411) continues for a short segment—also designated as the Zapote–Alabang Flyover to Cavitex—before ending at the Longos Junction, where it connects with National Route 62 (Aguinaldo Boulevard) and the Manila–Cavite Expressway (CAVITEX).